-2016 - 17.
-Nimble.
-A series of piano pieces requiring nimble fingers.
-So far I am up to Nimble_F.
-I plan to reach Nimble_Z (26 pieces).
+2017.
+Nimble A to Z. A series of twenty-six piano pieces requiring nimble fingers.
 Waltz_A has appeared along the way as well.

 2016.
 Loss for Cello and Piano.